owl73/westmarch-landol/rules/stats.md

 Starts at **0** and will increase as you [level](level.md).

 Add your attack roll to a d20 to attack something.

+#### Weapon Proficiency

+If you are not proficient with a weapon, you have a -4 to attack.
+You gain proficiency by landing 8 successful hits in combat.
+All characters are proficient with daggers, and start with other proficientcys based on class.

 ### Defense